 After seven and a half years of a successful teaching career and achieving ‘outstanding’ by Ofsted, head teachers and local authority consultants, Tanya decided her early years teaching experience was invaluable to the future development of the Hunny nurseries and felt she had the knowledge to ensure the children of Whetstone received the right foundations for their future learning before starting school.
 Therefore in January 2014 Tanya opened the Hunny Bear Day Nursery in Whetstone.

-January 2015 bought new and exciting developments to the Hunny Nurseries when Tanya took on an active director’s role alongside Rebecca on improving standards within care and learning across all 3 of the Hunny Nurseries and together they extended the Hunny Nursery family by opening the Hunny Jar in the village of Fleckney, The Hunny Hive in Birstall and the Hunny Hive in Kibworth.
+January 2015 bought new and exciting developments to the Hunny Nurseries when Tanya took on an active director’s role alongside Rebecca on improving standards within care and learning across all 3 of the Hunny Nurseries and together they extended the Hunny Nursery family by opening the Hunny Jar in the village of Fleckney, The Hunny Hive in Birstall, The Hunny Hive in Kibworth and The Hunny Comb in Oadby.
 The main emphasis across all daily activities is to ensure the Hunny children have the right foundations for future learning and development which is based on positive relationships forming within an enabling environment.